 In 2007, with the assistance of a Heritage Lottery Fund Grant, Ware Museum constructed a new gallery for the purpose of bringing the Great Bed home on loan from the V&A Museum.

-Seven years, and a lot of hard work later, the dream is coming to fruition with the return of the Great Bed for a year from April 2012.
+Seven years, and a lot of hard work later, the dream came to fruition with the return of the Great Bed for a year from April 2012.